TheRealResourcify/blaze-job/README.md

 Blaze-Job
 ==========
-Blaze-Job is a toolkit that can be used to build a custom job and predicate DSL based on blaze-domain with a strong focus on string and query serialization of jobs.
+Blaze-Job is an extendible toolkit for job scheduling with a strong focus on allowing efficient persistent job pipelines in a cluster environment.

 What is it?
 ===========

-Blaze-Job provides a common job AST that is enriched with blaze-domain types which enables string and query serialization.

-The job AST in the core API module is supposed to be general purpose and supposed to cover mostly structural aspects.
-An job compiler that implements a syntax similar to the JPQL.Next job language is provided out of the box, but a custom syntax can be used by providing a custom compiler.
-The implementation provides support for an interpreter for jobs, given that the domain types have proper interpreters registered for the operations registered.
-Blaze-Job comes with a persistence module that provides an interpreter and JPQL.Next rendering support to a string or Blaze-Persistence query builders for persistence related models.
-The _declarative_ submodule allows to define job related metadata via annotations on the domain model elements.

-In short, Blaze-Job allows you to have a custom DSL based on your own domain model that translates into queries for efficient database execution but also supports interpretation and serialization for storage.
+Blaze-Job provides a lightweight job execution runtime built on top of [Blaze-Actor](https://github.com/Blazebit/blaze-actor) that can make use of a pluggable job storage.

+The job scheduler is partition and cluster aware and has the ability to reschedule jobs when temporary errors occur.
+There are two base implementations for job storages, an in-memory implementation and a JPA implementation that can be used for custom storage models.
+Job triggers can schedule jobs through a cron expression.
+Job instances support incremental or at once processing.

+In short, Blaze-Job is a runtime that can be used with a custom job model that supports partitioning in a cluster environment.

 Features
 ==============

 Blaze-Job has support for

-* Make use of custom domain model in DSL via Blaze-Domain
+* Pluggable job model and job storage
-* Serialize jobs to string form for storage
+* Base implementations for in-memory or JPA based job storage
-* Serialize jobs to jobs/predicates in Blaze-Persistence queries
-* Interpret jobs on custom objects
+* Recurring jobs through job triggers
-* Full custom function support
+* Incremental processing of job instances
+* Cluster and partitioning support in the job scheduler

 How to use it?
 ==============